-Working on issues within a group setting can be a highly supportive and productive way to address personal concerns.
+Working on therapy goals within a group setting can be a highly supportive and productive way to address personal concerns.
 Students who share common concerns meet weekly as a group with one or more counselors to explore a specific topic and develop coping skills.
 Group offerings vary each semester and lists are updated a few weeks before the semester begins.

 If you are interested in a group call 512-245-2208 to be added to the group list.
 A group leader will contact you to schedule a pre-group consultation.
 Please consider activating your voice mail if you would like a message to be left when you are unavailable.

-FALL 2019 GROUP SCHEDULE
+FALL 2021 GROUP SCHEDULE

 Facilitator: Sergio Barrios, LCSW